telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 ## Matrices

 Matrices are defined by `spreadsheet.calc.runtime.Matrix`.
-Your primitive can request a `Matrix` object by using the `"matrix"` type spec.
+Your primitive can request a `Matrix` object by using the `"matrix"` type specification.
 In this case, it will accept a cell reference, a range reference, or a literal array.
 You can type literal arrays in formulas like in Excel, e.g., `{ 1, 2; 3, 4 }` (rows separated by semicolons).

 Matrices were primarily added to deal with the “array formulas” concept in Excel.
 A function can return multiple values, and those will be in a `Matrix` object.